leebardon/cookiecutter-for-scientists/README.md

 ### For Python
 ---
-Cookiecutter recommends using pip for installation, but here we use conda, as our aim is to work towards a language-agnostic and OS-portable template system for scientists.

 Please install a [system appropriate version of Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) before proceeding.

 To start a new Python project, obtain a copy of the template by running the below command and following the instructions: